 Single Touch Payroll: The burning questions

-If you’re involved with payroll in any way shape or form, it’s highly likely you’ve heard about Single Touch Payroll.
-There are some companies that are going full guns blazing, selling it as a feature and scaremongering, when in actual fact, it’s a legislative change.
+If you’re involved with payroll in any way shape or form, it’s highly likely you’ve heard about the legislative change, Single Touch Payroll.

 Last year businesses that employed 20 or more employees were required to start lodging their pay events to the ATO.
 This year, on July 1, businesses with 19 or fewer employees will need to report.
 This means that essentially every Australian business will be reporting using STP.